georchestra/georchestra/doc/setup/openldap.md

 ## groupOfMembers objectClass

 Groups in geOrchestra are instances of groupOfMembers objects, which allows empty groups (contrary to groupOfNames, which were used in previous geOrchestra releases).
 This objectClass comes from rfc2307bis and is not available by default in OpenLDAP.
-As a result, we need to import its structure into the ```cn=config``` database, using the file **georchestra-groupofmembers.ldif**:
+As a result, we need to import its structure into the ```cn=config``` database, using the **georchestra-groupofmembers.ldif** file:

 ```
 wget --no-check-certificate https://raw.githubusercontent.com/georchestra/LDAP/YY.MM/georchestra-groupofmembers.ldif -O /tmp/groupofmembers.ldif